cvvergara/vrprouting/doc/or_tools/por_knapsack.rst

    * - ``max_rows``
      - **ANY-INTEGER**
      - :math:`100000`
-     - Maximum items(rows) to fetch from knapsack_data table.
+     - Maximum items(rows) to fetch from knapsack table.

 Where: